Testing Conditional Factor Models

 Columbia Business School - Finance and Economics; National Bureau of Economic Research (NBER)

 University College London; University of Aarhus - CREATES; Cemmap (Centre for Microdata Methods and Practice)

-Using nonparametric techniques, we develop a methodology for estimating conditional alphas and betas and long-run alphas and betas, which are the averages of conditional alphas and betas, respectively, across time.
+We develop a new methodology for estimating time-varying factor loadings and conditional alphas based on nonparametric techniques.
+We test whether long-run alphas, or averages of conditional alphas over the sample, are equal to zero and derive test statistics for the constancy of factor loadings.
 The tests can be performed for a single asset or jointly across portfolios.
-The traditional Gibbons, Ross, and Shanken (1989) test arises as a special case of no time variation in the alphas and factor loadings and homoskedasticity.
-As applications of the methodology, we estimate conditional CAPM and multifactor models on book-to-market and momentum decile portfolios.
+The traditional Gibbons, Ross and Shanken (1989) test arises as a special case when there is no time variation in the factor loadings.
+As applications of the methodology, we estimate conditional CAPM and Fama and French (1993) models on book-to-market and momentum decile portfolios.
 We reject the null that long-run alphas are equal to zero even though there is substantial variation in the conditional factor loadings of these portfolios.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo7 in 0.407 seconds